fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

   <img src="/assets/img/headline/Dotnet-on-AWS-1024x652.png" alt="Create the pipeline">
 </p>

 Serverless currently is for sure one of the most popular word of the last few years, at least in Cloud Computing world.
 But, what does it means?
 This is the one of the most simple definition I found: "Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers" ([RedHat](https://www.redhat.com/en/topics/cloud-native-apps/what-is-serverless)).
-So, this means that servers are still there.
-Serverless doesn't mean "without server", but it is more related to ownership of resources, load balancing, scalability, and the other server things that a developer doesn't need to manage.
+So, this means that servers are still there (fiuuu...).

+In fact, Serverless doesn't mean "without server", but it is more related to ownership of resources, load balancing, scalability, and the other server things that a developer doesn't need to manage.
 Basically, servers technologies are abstracted away from development.

 AWS currently have a lot of services useful to implement serverless applications.
 One of the most well know is AWS Lambda.
 An AWS Lambda is composed in two part: a function, the code and runtime that process events, and a trigger, the AWS service or application that cause the function execution.
 In this post we are going to see out to deploy an AWS Lambda function developed with the new .NET 6 Minimal API, using GitHub as a source repository.